 - The issuer signs the detailed rating contract/agreement and provides initial information as well as rating fees.

 - Credit rating criteria enable analysts to analyze and interpret information appropriately.
 BWR refines criteria periodically when required, taking into account changes in the market environment.
-BWR has developed more than twenty five Rating Criteria for rating of products under various sectors, industries and services.
+BWR has developed more than thirty Rating Criteria for rating of products under various sectors, industries and services.
 BWR publishes such criteria on its website.

 information received is forwarded to the rating analyst who works under the

 - Brickwork analysts study the general information on the economy as well as industry both from the international and domestic perspective.
 For instance the effect of global financial crisis, high fluctuations in foreign exchange, commodity markets etc. may be relevant for the Export Import companies.